He tells me he wants to take me to dinner.

 He knew about my blog, and he said he wanted to be ‘more than one story,’ and for a while, I thought he didn’t deserve to be anything afterward.
 Didn’t get to be a story, a part of the narrative.

-Because Butt-scratcher showed me something I hadn’t realized.
+But, looking back, I realize he showed me something I hadn’t recognized before.
 And so he gets this.
 One post.
 This one part of my story.

 I was ready for something I had previously run full force away from.